 When to change oil filter?

-In regards to the oil filter, it does not need to be replaced every time the oil is changed.
+Oil Filters do not need to be replaced every time the oil is changed.
 For standard use, it can be replaced every two oil changes.
 You should still, however, follow the manufacturer’s recommendations laid out in the owner’s manual.

 Finol Oils provide a number of market-leading motorcycle engine oils such as Moto 4 Road 10W 40 and Moto 2 Tech.
 To learn more about these innovative products contact one of our technical experts at 01-4555484 or click here for more information.